Sepp Schellhorn

-Josef "Sepp" Schellhorn (born 12 May 1967) is an Austrian entrepreneur, restaurateur, and former politician of NEOS – The New Austria.
-Between 2018 and 2021, deputy chairman of the party, as well as chairman of the party's Salzburg branch.
-From 2014 to 2021 he was a member of the National Council.
+Josef "Sepp" Schellhorn (born 12 May 1967) is an Austrian entrepreneur, restaurateur, and politician of NEOS – The New Austria.
+Between 2018 and 2021, he was deputy chairman of the party, as well as chairman of the party's Salzburg branch.
+From 2014 to 2021 and again since 2024, he has been a member of the National Council.

 Personal life and professional career

 Schellhorn grew up in a family of restaurateurs in Goldegg.
 After attending hotel management school, completing military service and international engagements in the United States, France, and Italy, he took over his parents' business, Der Seehof, in Goldegg am See in 1996.
 As a restaurateur, Sepp Schellhorn was actively involved in representing the interests of hoteliers; he was President of the Austrian Hotel Association from 2003 to 2013.
 He runs the restaurants M32 in the Museum der Moderne Salzburg on Mönchsberg, Spoon in the city of Salzburg, the main business Seehof in Goldegg, the Angertal 1180 in Bad Hofgastein, the Rossalm in the ski area of Bad Gastein, and two other restaurants in the ski area of Sportgastein.

 Sepp Schellhorn is also involved in the cultural sector, especially in the field of literature.
 He runs the "Sepp Schellhorn scholarship", awarded to authors and artists since 2011.
 Schellhorn is a great admirer of Thomas Bernhard and launched the annual, multi-day event "Disturbances - A Festival for Thomas Bernhard" in 2012.
 In May 2017, he became chairman of the cultural committee of the National Council after the resignation of Niko Alm.
 In 2017, Schellhorn published the Generationenkochbuch (Generational Cookbook) with his mother and son, featuring recipes from Alpine cuisine.

 Schellhorn is married and has three children.
 His brother, business journalist Franz Schellhorn, heads the liberal think tank Agenda Austria.